duff2013/SDI12_T3/README.md

 <h3>Teensy 3.x SDI12 Library V1</h3>

-<h4>This library implements the SDI12 v1.3 hardware serial protocol nativaly using the special one-wire serial protocol.</h4>
+<h4>This library implements the SDI12 v1.3 protocol, nativaly using Teensy's hardware serial one-wire protocol.</h4>

 <b>[SDI12 Specification]</b>
 > SDI12 is a single wire serial protocol that uses inverted 5V logic levels, specifically (1200 baud, 7E1) for bi-directional data flow with one Master and many Slaves.
-This library sets up the Freescale Cortex one-wire protocol for each of its 3 Hardware Serial ports TX line along with timing critical Break and Mark signals to wake the sensor bus.
+This library sets up the Freescale Cortex one-wire protocol for each of its 3 Hardware Serial ports TX line along with critical timing - Break and Mark signals to wake the sensor bus.
 This makes effectivaly 3 seperate SDI12 buses that can be used or not.
 Since SDI12 is Master-Slave, many different types of sensor can share the same bus through the use of unique address for each senor.

+<b>Sensor Tested:</b>
+>1.
+Decagon 5TE
+>2.
+Decagon CTD
+>3.
+Keller DigiLevel
+>4.
+Vaisala WXT520

 <b>Hookup</b>
 >1.
 Teensy 3.0 are not 5V tolerant, put a resistor inlined with the data line.<br>
 >2.
 Teensy 3.1 is 5V tolerant so direct connection can be done.<br>
 >3.
-While SDI12 specification states 12V is used for power many sensors use a range of values (5-17V).<br>
+While SDI12 specification states 12V is used for power, many sensors use a range of values (5-17V).<br>

 Connect the sensor to teensy using Teensy's Vin (5V) for sensor power.<br>
 ```